A natural birth is something many pregnant women plan and hope to experience.

 During a natural birth, your baby is protected against low levels of oxygen during contractions (hypoxia) by the stress hormones present in her body.

-If labour has been induced with a drug (such as syntocinon or pitocin), the action of artificial oxytocin on the uterus can cause extremely strong and frequent contractions.
+If labour has been induced with synthetic oxytocin, it can cause unnaturally strong and frequent contractions.

 Natural Birth Benefit #5: Promotes Mother-Baby Bonding

-Again, the catecholamines produced by your baby during labour have an important effect on her after birth.
+Again, the catecholamines produced by your baby during labour have an important effect after the birth.